albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 We will go on a long journey, so this is an important requirement

-- Enough sleep
+- Enough sleep, you can't think clearly when you're sleepy
-- Fruit juice, a few coffees
+- Drink, keep hydrated
-- Calm music
+- Happy music, increase mood

 <br>